 Priority WARD NEED WHY IS IT A NEED?
-AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 21 Maintenance or neatening up of pavements in Industrial area Sandbaai One of main entrances into Sandbaai These sidewalks will receive attention during the reconstruction of Bergsig street during the Mall construction 22 Improved cleaning services The current operator is in-effective.
+AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 19 Numbers on all houses Problem in emergencies Administrative matter 20 Electronic notice board along Sandbaai Main Road / entrance ÿ Yes, possibly from Ward Funds 21 Maintenance or neatening up of pavements in Industrial area Sandbaai One of main entrances into Sandbaai These sidewalks will receive attention during the reconstruction of Bergsig street during the Mall construction 22 Improved cleaning services The current operator is in-effective.
 Sandbaai pavements and green areas.
 Cleaning contractors already in operation.
 23 Improved pet control Free roaming dogs becoming a health hazard and a danger to elderly pedestrians.
 Sandbaai coast Public to log a call with the municipality for law-enforcement to attend.
 24 Maintenance of Sandbaai hall Financial assistance- assets requires continuous maintenance and improvements Yes, Maintenance of Buildings Budget R100 000 (2017/18) 25 Public transport Mention was made about a minibus taxi stop on the mall side of Bergsig Street opposite the OBHOA boundary.
 Although I appreciate that commuters need to get from their place of residence to where they work, I ask myself why was parking provision for the minibus taxi's serving the mall workers not made on their premises?
 Why in the pubic street?
 If the mall does not want the minibus taxi passengers and minibus taxi vehicles on their property, why are they pushed onto our doorstep?
 Public transport stops and ranks do not always necessarily have to be created on public land.
 Was this even considered as part of the Transport Impact Assessment (TIA) for the new mall or just an afterthought?
 The unfortunate thing is that although 2 embayment's are proposed, there is no question that it will be turned in a mini rank quite quick.
-Dropping passengers off in the morning will happen quick but trust me, in the afternoon before the shops close, the minibus taxis will start ranking in the embayment and beyond in a row to ensure their load of passengers.
-If approximately 150 workers go home at the The Mall is providing taxi stands on their premises in addition to the drop off point in Bergsig Street.
+Dropping passengers off in the morning will happen quick but trust me, in the afternoon before The Mall is providing taxi stands on their premises in addition to the drop off point in Bergsig Street.